 Nerve compression occurs when surrounding tissue inflammation or damage applies excess pressure on a nerve.
 In some cases, certain medical conditions or accidents such as sprains and fractures may lead to tissue damage thereby causing nerve compression.
 Conditions that may lead to nerve compression include:

 - Accidents or trauma

 - Obesity and diabetes

-What are the Symptoms of Nerve Compression?
+What’s the Symptoms of Nerve Compression?